If you’re a domestic undergraduate student studying an award course, the Australian Government will subsidise your tuition fees.

 Interest is not payable on your HECS-HELP debt, but the amount will be indexed each year to reflect changes in the Consumer Price Index, to retain its current market value.
 This is done annually on 1 June to the portion of debt that has been unpaid for 11 months or more.

-If you choose to pay your student contribution upfront (partially or in full), and you're an Australian citizen or permanent humanitarian citizen, you’ll be entitled to a 10 percent discount, provided by the government, on payments of $500 or more.
+If you choose to pay your student contribution upfront (partially or in full), and you're an Australian citizen, permanent humanitarian visa holder or an eligible New Zealand citizen, you’ll be entitled to a 10 percent discount, provided by the government, on payments of $500 or more.

 However, eligibility criteria and legislation around HECS-HELP can change, so it’s best to check the information provided by Study Assist.